GavWood/GGJ2019-TV-Aerial-Simulator/README.md

 # GGJ2019 - TV Aerial Simulator

+"Recreating that lost+cherished moment from the 70s of aligning your TV aerial"

-## What is TVC Aerial Simulator
+## What is TV Aerial Simulator?

+TV Aerial Simulator recreates a fond memory? from the 70s.
+At least in my childhood my mum would be stood in the lounge telling my dad whether the signal was getting better or worse.
+My dad would be worrying us all from the roof while he moved the aerial futily in the sisyphean task.

 ## Background

 TV Aerial Simulator was created for the 48hr game jam for the theme **What Does Home Mean to You?**

-inspired by Sacred Harvest
+The game was inspired previous GGJ games including Sacred Harvest and Keep Talking and Nobody Explodes.

 ## Third Party Assets